-This validation checklist sets out the information you must submit with your application for outline planning permission: some matters reserved.
+This validation checklist sets out the information you must submit with your application for approval of reserved matters.
 We reserve the right to request further information that is reasonably required for the determination of the planning application.

 Planning applications should be submitted via the Planning Portal (www.planningportal.gov.uk) to enable the Council to validate and process applications efficiently.
 If this is not possible, the original application form and documentation should be posted to our office.